Acacia - Chrono Echo

 It's a phrase I like a lot, and I am sure you dislike the AI-filled subscription-based enshittified world we live in as much as I do, dear reader, but in Snowbreak simplicity doesn't seem to be the goal - every operative seems to have extra bits of their kit tacked on - be it Bubu - The Geomancer's's manual recharging, Fenny - Pureheart's RMB attack, Haru - Raikou's manual detonation, Mauxir - Lotus' grapple mechanic - Snowbreak has a lot of unnecessary complex baked into its operatives kit, and this is true for... most operatives.

-Acacia - Chrono Echo is different though - not because she isn't complex, good heavens no, but rather because she is just so much more complex than previous operatives.
+Acacia - Chrono Echo is different though - not because she isn't complex, good heavens no, but rather because she is just so much more complex than all previous operatives.

 This might be why Chrono Echo has an actual tutorial inside of her Operative Trial.